Abandonment option: The option of terminating an investment earlier than originally planned.

 Agency bank: A form of organization commonly used by foreign banks to enter the U.S. market.
-An agency bank cannot accept deposits or extend loans in its own name; it acts as agent for the parent bank.
+An agency bank cannot accept deposits or extend loans in its own name; it an acts as an agent for the parent bank.

-Agency basis: A means of compensating the broker of a program trade solely on the basis of commission established through bids submitted by various brokerage firms.
+Agency basis: A means of compensating the broker of a program trade solely on the basis of the commission established through bids submitted by various brokerage firms.